Johnny-Corn-Lately

 phew.

-That first photo is truly a beautiful picture: the glistening deep-vermilion of the tomato, the coy curl of the shaved scallions, the erotic gooeyness of a scarcely running yoke.
+That first photo is truly a beautiful picture: the glistening deep-vermilion of the tomato, the coy curl of the shaved scallions, the erotic gooeyness of a scarcely running yolk.
 Hmmm… On second thought, and just to be bitchy, I think I ought to start a tally of how many pictures of fried and scrambled eggs have been featured on the ES website in the last two months.

 that first effing shot is some of the best egg porn I have seen